 When rental income is not reduced to $0, it will be taxed at your marginal tax rate.
 Even in the event your rental income causes a tax liability, you've likely already sheltered much of it from taxes which also lowers your effective tax rate.

 This is where taxes on BnB and short term rentals varies.

 First, short-term rentals often allow you to generate a higher amount of rental income per month compared to a tenant on a 12 month lease.
 This fact makes short-term rentals attractive to landlords.
 The problem with earning more income is that you'll have more to shelter from taxes.
 Because short-term rentals require a higher level of involvement, the additional income you earn may not be worth your time post-taxes.

-The second major difference with short-term rentals is that they may be considered active businesses, much like hotel operations.
+The second major difference with short-term rentals is that they may be considered active businesses when you provide substantial services to your guests.
 Should this classification occur, you could be subject to self-employment taxes similar to any other person who owns and operates a business.
 Each dollar of net profit is subject to self-employment taxes at an additional 15.3% rate.
 The 15.3% rate comes from the employee half (7.65%) and the employer half (7.65%) of Social Security and Medicare taxes.
-When you’re self-employed, you have the pleasure of contributing to these wonderful government programs not once, but twice!
-Aren’t you lucky?
+When you're self-employed, you have the pleasure of contributing to these wonderful government programs not once, but twice!
+Aren't you lucky?

-Assuming you are subject to self-employment taxes, here’s an example of how BnB rentals can crush your tax bill and your returns:
+Assuming you are subject to self-employment taxes, here's an example of how BnB rentals can increase your tax bill:

 I pulled these numbers out of thin air so cut me some slack.
 What I want to demonstrate is that certain short-term rental income incurs an additional 15.3% tax on the net income.